jasonknight/gopress/docs.md

 ```go
 func (o *Comment) FindByCommentApproved(_findByCommentApproved string) ([]*Comment, error)
 ```
-FindByCommentApproved dynamic finder for comment_approved -> []*Comment,error
-Generic and programatically generator finder for Comment
+FindByCommentApproved searchs against the primary key comment_approved and will return []*Comment,error This method is a programatically generated finder for Comment

 ```go